dunghoilyd01/linux-guide-split-audio-ports/README.md

     ; in output-mappings put the name of the output mappings ; input-mappings put the name of the input mappings

-    ; NOTE: Not to be confused width the paths-output/paths-input inside the mapping, we're not using those directly
+    ; NOTE: Not to be confused width the paths-output/paths-input values inside the mapping, we're not using those directly

     ; This is the profile that will have the internal speakers + jack output + all microphones ; in paths output put the name of the from card details